 On the other hand, if you need to backpack internationally off the grid or need clean drinking water after a natural disaster, the Sawyer Select Purifier bottles offer an additional level of protection from chemicals, pesticides, and heavy metals like lead, mercury, and arsenic that few consumer-oriented mechanical, UV, or bottle-based water purifiers can match….at least according to Sawyer.
 This is a murky area where EPA recommendations, independent lab testing, and manufacturer marketing can and do obscure the complexity and limitations of test results.
 Buyer beware.
 Some of the test conditions used in laboratory settings don’t match reality.

 While the Sawyer Select Purifier Bottles are an interesting application of foam technology to the problem of water purification and could be useful as a last resort in an emergency, nothing will beat having a supply of safe bottled water on-hand if you’re traveling internationally or need to survive a natural disaster.

 Sawyer provided sample purifier bottles for this review.
-Published 2018.Editor's note: Help support this site by making your next gear purchase through one of the links above.
-Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored gear reviews, articles, and hiking guides.
+Published 2018.Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
+Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.

 Most Popular Searches